Top medical experts Professor Louis Appleby and Baroness Susan Greenfield are backing a campaign about the health benefits of reading.

-A nationwide survey out today that was commissioned by the National Year of Reading(1) to explore the importance of reading in everyday life confirmed that reading can have real benefits for your health, as well as for your social circumstances, with 86% of respondents confident that reading improves their mood.
+A nationwide survey commissioned by the National Year of Reading(1) to explore the importance of reading in everyday life confirmed that reading can have real benefits for your health, as well as for your social circumstances, with 86% of respondents confident that reading improves their mood.

 For nearly 2/3 respondents their primary reason for reading was to forget about their troubles, not unsurprising in these testing times.
 A whopping 82% read to wind down, with over 1/3 finding it hard to sleep if they haven't read before bedtime.

-The findings definitely back up Professor Appleby's assertion with 63% feeling relaxed when reading a favourite read, closely followed by 50% enjoying the `escapism from everyday life' offered by a favourite book or magazine.
+The findings definitely back up Professor Appleby's assertion with 63% feeling relaxed when reading a favorite read, closely followed by 50% enjoying the `escapism from everyday life' offered by a favorite book or magazine.
 Interestingly only 29% read to become better informed showing that reading is popular predominantly for enjoyment and relaxation rather than learning.

-Murder Mystery (30%) topped the poll as a favourite `feel good read', closely followed by romance (24%).
-Poetry was cited as the least favourite and perhaps surprisingly social networking sites were the second least popular polling just 9%.
+Murder Mystery (30%) topped the poll as a favorite `feel good read', closely followed by romance (24%).
+Poetry was cited as the least favorite and perhaps surprisingly social networking sites were the second least popular polling just 9%.
 Newspapers topped the poll of most frustrating reads with 18% of those surveyed saying the news was depressing.

 As well as the therapeutic benefits, nearly 2/3 respondents (60%) claimed reading had influenced them to change something in their lives.
 After recommending the article to a friend, re-evaluating `love life' was the most likely outcome with one in five respondents claiming to have taken action after reading an influential article or book.

 `Read to Feel Good' is the last campaign of the 2008 National Year of Reading, during which 2.3 million people joined libraries in England.
 The campaign to engage the nation with reading, in all its forms, will continue under the banner Reading for Life .